Lessors

 Lessors and related stakeholders

-British Columbia recently proposed changes to make it easier for lessors and lessees to complete licence and insurance transactions on leased vehicles.
+British Columbia is making changes to make it easier for lessors and lessees to complete licence and insurance transactions on leased vehicles.

 What's changing for leased vehicles